Risingson/eveeyedocs/docs/index.md

 Interactive intel map system and chain mapping for [Eve Online](https://www.eveonline.com/signup?invc=fcca28f2-af9d-4435-90e7-b7209bc66497).

+## Features

+ - Find your way throughout New Eden with 2D-maps
+ - Configure various options
+ - Track your ingame location
+ - Set Waypoints to the eve client
+ -

 The app is capable of tracking your ingame location and setting waypoints to the Eve client.
 When jumping wormholes the maps get extended by those connections.
 Going deeper into w-space will switch to a chain map view.

 Multiple API data options and layers can be combined to display on the maps.